Have a read on below at some quick stats and facts on the Los Angeles Rams to get you started:

 When is the next Los Angeles Rams game?

 For more details on the next Los Angeles Rams game, check above on the page, we include all the details there.

 Where did the Los Angeles Rams finish the season?

-The Los Angeles Rams finished third in the National Football Conference West division, in the 2019 NFL season.
+The Los Angeles Rams finished second in the NFC West and 6th in the NFC.

 How many games did the Los Angeles Rams win?

-The Los Angeles Rams won nine games in the 2019 NFL season.
+The Los Angeles Rams won 10 games in the 2020 NFL season.

 Still looking for more?
 Well, you are in luck!
 We have detailed analysis of every team in the NFL.
 All you need to do is click on one of the team links below, and we take care of the rest for you: